What Are Keywords for SEO?

 +37% case study ▸ IncreasedLeadsGenerated by

 +60% “We measure our success by how much we WOW our clients.”

 Bill Craig WebFX President

-How to incorporate keywords
+How to use SEO keywords on your website

 Once you’ve chosen your keywords, you’ll need to use them throughout your site.
 As a general rule, it’s best to focus on one keyword per page.
 This allows search engine crawlers to easily identify the main focus or topic of any given page and provide it as a result for relevant searches.

 Get started using SEO keywords on your website by using them in the following locations: